reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 Server listening on port 3000.
 ```
 Our server is running now and listening for requests in port `3000`.
-When we can visit the URL: `localhost:3000` in our web browser we will get a message `Cannot GET /`.
+When we can visit the URL: `localhost:3000` in our web browser we will get a message: `Cannot GET /`.
 This means that the server recognizes it as an HTTP `GET` request on the root path `/` but fails to give any response.

-We will fix this in the next section where we will add some routes to our server which will enable it to give appropriate responses based on the request path sent in the browser URL.
+We will fix this in the next section where we will add some routes to our server which will enable it to give appropriate responses by detecting the request path sent in the browser URL.

 ## Adding our First Route for Handling Requests